Armwell Long

 Armwell Long (February 17, 1754 – November 22, 1834) was an American military officer and politician.
-He served in the Revolutionary War, being close friends with George Washington, was one of Delaware's commanding lieutenant colonels during the War of 1812, and served six terms in the Delaware General Assembly as a member of the House of Representatives.
+Born in Maryland, he lived most of his life in Delaware, owning a large amount of land in Frankford.
+He served in the Revolutionary War and later was a lieutenant colonel during the War of 1812, being an important figure in the Bombardment of Lewes.
+He also served six terms in the Delaware General Assembly as a member of the House of Representatives.

 Early life

 Long was born in Worcester County, Maryland, on February 17, 1754.
 He was one of ten children born to David Long and Ann Lockwood.
-He was an active member of the Prince George's Chapel in Dagsboro, Delaware, and married Elizabeth Robinson in July 1773.
-He served in the Revolutionary War, being close friends with George Washington.
-According to an article published in the Delmarva News, Long at one point in his military career outranked Washington, although this claim is dubious.
+He was an active member of Prince George's Chapel in Dagsboro, Delaware, and married Elizabeth Robinson in July 1773.
+He served in the Revolutionary War.
+According to the Delmarva News, he was close friends with George Washington and was alleged to have once outranked Washington, although the latter claim is dubious.

 Career

 Long lived in what is now Frankford following the war.
-On April 5, 1790, on Easter Monday, Long was appointed a vestryman at the Prince George's Chapel.
+On April 5, 1790, on Easter Monday, Long was appointed a vestryman at Prince George's Chapel.
 His family owned the fifth pew at the church until at least 1822.
-When his father, David, died in 1791, Armwell was named the executor of will.
+When his father, David, died in 1791, Armwell was named the executor of his will.

 Long became commissioner of the Levy Court in 1798, and served four years in the position.
 He later served six terms in the Delaware House of Representatives.
 Long was first elected to serve in the 24th Delaware General Assembly, in 1800, and was reelected each year until being succeeded by Jesse Green in 1805, during the 29th Delaware General Assembly.
 He was elected for one more term in 1808, being both the successor and predecessor to Green.

 On April 18, 1806, the Delaware Militia was created by an Act of Congress.
-On October 5, in the following year, Long was appointed by governor Nathaniel Mitchell lieutenant colonel of the 10th Delaware Regiment.
+On October 5, in the following year, Long was appointed lieutenant colonel of the 10th Delaware Regiment by governor Nathaniel Mitchell.
 He was later switched to the 12th Regiment by Joseph Haslet, making Long the controller of ensign Joseph V. Crockett, lieutenant Benjamin Burton, and an additional 66 privates and non-commissioned officers.

 In April 1813, as part of the War of 1812, the town of Lewes was being bombarded by the British.
 Long, who had become commander of the 10th Regiment again, was ordered by the United States Secretary of War to report to General Joseph Bloomfield in New Castle as quickly as possible.
 Long and his regiment were then sent to Lewes, and he served as an important figure in protecting the town and driving back the British.

 Long was officially recommissioned lieutenant colonel on October 15, 1814, and was reappointed commander of his regiment.
 He finished his military service in the Delaware Militia in 1817.
 There were claims that he had been injured in the War of 1812, and although he did need a cane or wheelchair to move around in the subsequent years of his life, this was not true.